Purpose of this page

 - In the first half of the 20th century there was a massive

 emigration from Slovakia.
-Most of the emigrants left small shares of
+Most of the emigrants left small

-emigrants died, the heirs abroad did not record the death of the
+generation of the emigrants died, the heirs abroad did not

-deceased to the authorities in Slovakia.
-Thus the owners who died
+Slovakia.
+Thus the owners who died abroad many years

-W.W.II and during the communist regime it was also practically
+during the communist regime it was also practically

-impossible to settle an estate in Slovakia for the expatriate heirs.
+impossible to settle an estate in Slovakia for the

 - After circa 1950 most agricultural land and forests were

 cultivated by the cooperatives and state enterprises.
-Many people
+Many

-believed that their property was nationalized, even it was not (see
+people believed that their property was nationalized, even

-above).
-In the case of an owner who died, the heirs in Slovakia simply
+it was not (see above).
+In the case of an owner who died,

-did not claim the estate, which was in their eyes already
+was in their eyes already "nationalized".

 As a result, in 1995 the total net area of the unclaimed land in